My affair with the game of Blackjack.

 Indeed it is.
 Taking advantage of the fact that in shoe games, cards are removed from the game as they're played out, it's possible to use techniques to track which cards have been played, and which are still in the shoe and remain to be played, and to use this information to make optimal playing and betting decisions.
 This is the basis of card counting which was highlighted in the movie "21", released in 2008.
 Those players who master the techniques necessary to do this are able to play at an advantage over the house of up to 2%+.

-Although Blackjack can be played with up to eight decks of cards, the number of possible player/dealer hand value combinations that can be dealt is only 468 (unlike Texas hold'em poker for example, where there are 1,326 possible hole card combination that can be dealt).
-For each of these, there is a mathematicallyoptimum play that can be made, which is required in order to reduce the HE to the minimum possible.
+Although Blackjack can be played with up to eight decks of cards, the number of possible player/dealer hand value combinations that can be dealt is 360.
+For each of these, there is a mathematically optimum play that can be made, which is required in order to reduce the HE to the minimum possible.
 This is known as Basic Strategy and is the cornerstone of Blackjack play.

 Some combinations of hands dealt will favour the player, such as 5,6v6 where the likelihood of a player win is so high that the correct action is to double down on your original bet.
 Some hands, such as 16v10 have a negative win expectation on all three options and the probability is that it will lose, although by drawing a third card on your 16 you're actually making the play with the lowest probability of losing the hand.

-Currently it's possible to play BJ in the UK (outside of the Capital) for £3 a hand.
+Currently it's possible to play BJ in the UK (outside of the Capital) for £2 a hand.
 Take an example of a full table with seven players all sticking to Basic Strategy, playing the table minimum and the dealer dealing 70 hands an hour.
-70 hands x £3/hand x 7 players equates to an hourly amount going across the felt of £1,470.
-Applying the HE of 0.55% to this, the amount the house would expect to derive from this table would be £8.08 (£1,470 x 0.55%) - a smidgeon above the National Minimum Wage they have to pay the dealer.
-Most of the casinos' profits from their Blackjack tables result from players betting in excess of the minimum available and deviating from basic strategy.
+70 hands x £2/hand x 7 players equates to an hourly amount going across the felt of £980.
+Applying the HE of 0.55% to this, the amount the house would expect to derive from this table would be £5.39 (£980 x 0.55%) - less than the National Minimum Wage they have to pay the dealer.
+Most of the casinos' profits from their Blackjack tables result from players betting in excess of the minimum available and deviating from Basic Strategy.

 More stuff for Blackjack players.